Increase your website conversion rate

 - You are not us: you do not have the experience we have working with the website.
 Frankly speaking, when we work with you surely compromises will have to be made and sometimes it's not for the best interest of improving conversion.

 - You and Us are not the Customers: despite all the amount of work we put into research, analysis, and discussions; it's after all only our best guess of what may work in real life.

 Your website should be put into real life test, continually monitored, analyzed and improved upon.
 If you work on a Continuous Website Project, you can:

 1. Avoid the friction associated with starting/ending a project

 There's just so much added overhead associated with starting and stopping a project.
-People need to get know each other, we need to find time on everyone's calendar, spend weeks if not months on crafting website content, learn how to use the new website management system.
-There is just so much work that you usually end up rushing through it all with half baked result.
-And just once you think you have been through it all you will have to repeat this circle of hell a few years later when everyone involved tends to forget all the things that were done and why.
+People need to get to know each other; we need to find time on everyone's calendar, spend weeks if not months on crafting website content, learn how to use the new website management system.
+There is just so much work that you usually end up rushing through it all with half-baked result.
+And just once you think you have been through it all, you will have to repeat this circle of hell a few years later when everyone involved tends to forget all the things that were done and why.
 In many cases, you will even switch your Website Agency for a new project, and so now you need to start everything from scratch.